 Interface and Visual Design

-Your search bar should also be visually appealing and easy to use.
-Here are some design best practices for ecommerce search bars.
+Your ecommerce search bar should also be visually appealing and easy to use.
+Here are some design best practices.

-Instead, put your search bar prominently in the top middle or top right of your site, where users expect to find it.
+Place your search bar prominently in the top middle or top right of your site, where users expect to find it.
 It’s also helpful to display a clickable search icon and the word “search” as ghost text in the search bar, just as Bonobos does below.

 Make sure your search bar is wide enough for most of your user’s queries.
 It feels clunky to type in a search and not be able to see your entire query.
 Look through your search logs and size your search bar so that 95% of your users’ queries fit into it.